 What Happens if a Claim Goes Beyond Your Limits?

 When a claim exceeds your policy limits, the injured party can sue you for the difference.
-That means your personal assets, bank accounts, investments, real estate, or even a portion of future wages, could be targeted to satisfy the judgment.
+That means creditors could go after your personal assets.
+This can include bank accounts, investments, real estate, or part of future wages.

 The financial risk is not hypothetical.
 In Berges v.
 Infinity Insurance Co., 896 So.
 2d 665 (Fla.
 2004), the Florida Supreme Court held that insurers must act in good faith to settle claims within policy limits when possible.
 But if they fail to do so, they may be responsible for the full judgment amount.
-That said, policyholders can still be drawn into litigation and have their finances exposed if the insurer disputes coverage or the claim involves damages beyond the agreed limit, highlighting the importance of fully understanding insurance coverage in Florida.
+That said, policyholders can still face lawsuits and have their finances exposed.
+This can happen if the insurer disputes coverage.
+It can also happen if damages exceed the agreed limit.
+This shows why it is important to fully understand insurance coverage in Florida.

 Why Is a Personal Injury Lawyer Essential in These Cases?

-When you face a high-value accident claim that could exceed coverage, a skilled personal injury lawyer can be your best defense.
+When you have a high-value accident claim, it may go over your insurance coverage.
+A skilled personal injury lawyer can be your best defense.
 Their role includes:

 -